Saur0o0n/PlantGuardian/README.md

 Simple project to allow monitor soil/plant vital parameters on ESP boards

 It's still work in progress - but it's working.
 I guess there is ton of other projects like this one - perhaps this is unique because of:
-- it uses mqtt to report soil moisture
+- it uses MQTT to report soil moisture
 - it's autodiscoverable by Home Assistant
 - it allows you to connect more (as many, as there is digital pins) then one sensor to ESP8266 (this chip has only one ADC pin)
 - it does not push current trough sensor all the time - only when measuring - this way, resistive sensor can work years (otherwise days)